 Such a structured program will enable students to meet the requirements prescribed by the Virginia State Board of Education for the Collegiate Professional License in grades 6-12 (middle/secondary) with an endorsement in the individual student's teaching field (major) or preK-6 for the elementary endorsement.
 Special education, French, Latin, German, Spanish, and music (choral and instrumental) are grades K-12 endorsements.
-The Virginia Collegiate Professional License also requires candidates to successfully complete required standardized competency assessments, which include PRAXIS II-Specialty Area and the Virginia Communication and Literary Assessment (VCLA).
+The Virginia Collegiate Professional License also requires candidates to successfully complete required standardized competency assessments, which include Praxis II-Specialty Area and the Virginia Communication and Literary Assessment (VCLA).
 Additionally, elementary (PreK-6) and special education candidates must pass the Reading for Virginia Educators (RVE).
 Information on these assessments is available in the education department and at the Virginia Department of Education website.
 All teaching candidates must also be certified in first aid, CPR, and AED by January of their senior year.
+Beginning July 2017, all teaching candidates must complete dyslexia awareness training.